 Teachers and supporters

-The following information is for teachers and supporters of students who live or study in Greater Manchester.
+Explore MAP resources and case studies for teachers or supporter of students who live or study in Greater Manchester.

 Joanne Boyes – Careers Manager at Oldham Sixth Form College

 I am the Careers Manager at Oldham Sixth Form College and I advise and support students at the college with their UCAS applications.
 I have been the MAP Link Coordinator at the college for several years and I’ve seen hundreds of students progress through and benefit from the scheme.

 Can you tell us a little more about your role as a MAP Link Coordinator?